wsprtv/wsprtv.github.io/docs/README.md

 - **show_unattached** (no value needed) causes WSPR TV to display spots that are not attached to the track.

+- **sun_el=`<degrees>`** displays a solar isoline on the map that corresponds to the solar elevation.
+This is useful for estimating when a balloon may start or stop transmitting, assuming its location is approximately known.

 The callsign, channel, start date, and band can be specified as URL parameters as well (using `cs`, `ch`, `start_date`, and `band` respectively) and will pre-fill the control panel parameters.
 Example: